 "The first dog I noticed was this pale mutt sitting in the middle of a field.
 Her body language and her

-unwillingness to listen made me think she was scared, and I was informed that by a passerby her name
+unwillingness to listen made me think she was scared, and I was informed that by a passerby her name was skit, skitsy, for her skittish nature.
+But I found that while she was nervous she was kind.
+She

 followed around the much nicer dog Bond, which is how I got close enough to start earning her trust.